 She currently works in the proton beam therapy centre at The Christie and serves as a clinical advisor on several Christie International projects.

 Professor Handley began her career in radiotherapy physics in 1990 after completing a PhD in biomedical engineering.
-She is now head of the radiotherapy physics group at The Christie.
+She started working at The Christie in 2011 and was appointed Head of the radiotherapy physics group in 2014.
+In 2024, she stepped back from this role to focus on providing advice on Christie International projects, while still supporting The Christie Physics and Engineering team.

-During her time in Manchester, Professor Handley has played a key role in establishing the cranial stereotactic radiotherapy service at the Salford radiotherapy centre with Salford Royal NHS Foundation Trust.
-She was heavily involved in the development of the national proton beam therapy (PBT) service and is a contributor to the international MR-linac consortium.
-The Christie was the first hospital in the UK to offer both PBT and MRI-guided radiotherapy.
+During her time in Manchester, Professor Handley has also played a key role in establishing the cranial stereotactic radiotherapy service at the Salford radiotherapy centre with Salford Royal NHS Foundation Trust (now the Northern Care Alliance).
+She was heavily involved in the development of the national proton beam therapy (PBT) service and was a contributor to the international MR-Linac consortium.

 Jonathan served 25 years as an Army Officer and worked in both the Ministry of Defence and the Defence Procurement Agency as a senior programme manager procuring defence equipment.
-He was also selected to attend the Army Staff College and obtained his MSc in Logistic Management at the Royal Military College of Science.
-He did several operational tours overseas as part of the United Nations peace keeping operations and multinational coalitions.
+He was also selected to attend the Army Staff College and also obtained his MSc in Logistic Management at the Royal Military College of Science.
+Operational experience included roles in United Nations peace-keeping operations as well as working within other multinational coalitions.

-He joined the business development team at The Christie in December 2012 where he managed proton beam therapy (PBT) equipment procurement and established the programme implementation methodology and governance arrangements.
-He was subsequently appointed as programme manager for the Greater Manchester Cancer Vanguard initiative – this was a 2-year national programme looking at progressing innovations in cancer care.
+He joined the business development team at The Christie in December 2012 where he was the management lead for the proton beam therapy (PBT) equipment procurement process and established the programme implementation methodology and governance arrangements.
+He was subsequently appointed as Programme Manager for the Greater Manchester Cancer Vanguard initiative, a 2-year national programme looking at progressing innovations in cancer care.

 Sue has over 20 years’ experience managing complex and high-profile projects and international relationships.